LoliRock: Reception

 Heather Newman of Forbes magazine described the series as "A French animated series about an impossibly thin, stylish, magical girl who sings."

 Emily Ashby of Common Sense Media described the series as "fun" and "entertaining."
-However, she argued that the dual storyline feels "little awkward and forced at times" and if promoting the music of the show is a motivation for these storylines.
-Even so, she concluded tat the series would "garner some fans among kids."
+However, she argued that the dual storyline felt "a little awkward and forced at times" and wondered if promoting the music of the show was a motivation for these storylines.
+Even so, she concluded that the series would "garner some fans among kids."

 When asked whether LoliRock would have a cross-over episode with French superhero show Miraculous: Tales of Ladybug & Cat Noir from Zagtoon, Thomas Astruc, who was the creator and director on Miraculous and a storyboarder on LoliRock, said it was unlikely given they are from two different production companies, but that the animation community is small and that both companies share the same love of animation.
 He has posted about the two being cousin shows.